 Use the schedule to find courses with your eid.
 No eid?
 Get a guest eid here.

-- What's new, useful numbers, campus bldgs, map
+- Summer terms, useful numbers, contact us, campus bldgs, map

 - Using the schedule | Parts of a class listing

 - Grades | Submission, grade reports

 - Glossary | A thru E, F thru J, K thru O, P thru T, U thru Z

 - Department headnotes and registration rules

 |n||nine-week term||31 May - 24 Jul|